-Turn off (not just disable) location services, WiFi, and Bluetooth when not in use.
-It's not uncommon for apps and applications to repeatedly ask for access to your location, photos, etc. It's often enough that you click "yes," and then it's on forever, even when you don't want to.
-When you launch new versions, there may be features that automatically turn on things you don't want.
-SRS recommends that everything is turned off and instead turn things on afterward when needed them.
+Turn off (not just disable) location services, WIFI, and Bluetooth when not in use.
+It is not uncommon for apps and applications to repeatedly ask for access to your location, photos, etc. It is often enough that you click "yes" and then it's on forever, even when you do not want to.
+When you launch new versions, there may be features that automatically turn on things you do not want.
+SRS recommends that everything is turned off and that you turn ton things case by case when needed.

 Distinguish between professional life and private life.
-Distinguish your personal and professional units as well as entities with protection-worthy information.
-Don't install apps for private use on your business's equipment or reuse digital assets from your company as email addresses and ransoms.
+Separate your personal and professional devised as well as entities with protection-worthy information.
+Do not install apps for private use on your business's equipment or reuse digital assets from your company such as email addresses and passwords..

-As an organization:
+As an organisation:

-Design policies and policy documents and train employees to have a self-sustaining safety culture
+Design policies and guiding principles and train your employees to ensure a self-sustaining security culture